|Type of tour:||Guided|

 Day 1: Chiang Rai (19 miles/30km)

 We meet in the afternoon for a warm up ride where we can also make sure the bikes fit.
 Our nice and easy ride through the outskirts of the city will also get us accustomed to riding in Thailand on the left side of the road.
 We'll cycle through rice paddy fields and follow the Mae Lao River to the interesting Wat Rong Khun, White Temple.
 Created by a local artist, this temple stands out for its distinctive style.
 After a visit we'll head back to the hotel so we can refresh before an outing to the night bazaar and dinner.
-Meal: D.
+Dinner included.

 Overnight in Chiang Rai.